-- It scans its database for coupons and promo codes: Once it sees your making a purchase, it goes through it’s magical database and looks for all the promo codes that may be viable.
-More often than not, there’s at least a few possible promo codes.
+- It scans its database for coupons and promo codes: Once it sees your making a purchase, it goes through it’s database and looks for all the promo codes that may be viable.

-- Its absolutely free: Yep, no payments required on your part.
-Just some good old-fashioned money saving magic.
+- Its absolutely free: No payment required on your part.
+Just some money saving magic.